Can you solve the grammar challenge using these five questions from this puzzle?

 Let’s explore the world of grammar puzzles.
 These puzzles present situations where you need to use your grammar skills and creative thinking.
 Solving these problems can keep your mind active and may even help reduce stress.
 There are a variety of grammar challenges to enjoy, including the ones we’ll discuss next.
 These challenges can be a little tricky and are best for those who are really good at grammar and pay attention to small details.
 When you become an expert at these puzzles, you get more than just fun, it gives you skills that will help you in many aspects of life.
 Although the puzzles may seem difficult at first, your goal is to find a solution that perfectly follows the rules of grammar and reveals the puzzle’s hidden secrets.
 In the next section, we’ll explain this syntax dilemma in detail and show you how to solve it.

-- Brain Test: If you have Eagle Eyes Find the Number 937 among 987 in 15 Secs
+- Observation Brain Test: If you have Sharp Eyes Find the number 26 among 62 in 20 Secs

 1.I ___ this letter